opensearch-project/documentation-website/_api-reference/index-apis/segment.md

 Parameter | Data type | Description
  :--- | :--- | :---
-`<segment>` | String | The name of the segment, such as `_segment`.
-The name is generated during the creation of the segment and used to create internal file names in the shard directory.
+`<segment>` | String | The name of the segment made during segment creation and used to create internal file names inside of the shard directory.
-`generation` | Integer | The generation number, such as `0`.
-OpenSearch increments this generation number for each segment written.
-OpenSearch then uses this number to derive the segment name.
+`generation` | Integer | The generation number, such as `0` incremented for each segment written and used this number to derive the segment name.
 `num_docs` | Integer | The number of documents as reported by Lucene.
-It counts nested documents separately from their parents, and excludes deleted documents and documents that were indexed recently and do not yet belong to a segment.
+This setting counts nested documents separately from their parents, and excludes deleted documents and documents that were indexed recently and do not yet belong to a segment.
-`deleted_docs` | Integer | The number of deleted documents as reported by Lucene, which may be higher or lower than the number of delete operations you have performed.
-This number excludes deletes that were performed recently and do not yet belong to a segment.
-Deleted documents are cleaned up by the automatic merge process if it makes sense to do so.
-Also, OpenSearch creates extra deleted documents to internally track the recent history of operations on a shard.
+`deleted_docs` | Integer | The number of deleted documents as reported by Lucene, which does not necessarily match the number of delete operations performed.
+The count excludes documents that were deleted recently and do not yet belong to a segment.
+Deleted documents are cleaned up by the automatic merge process when it makes sense to do so.
+OpenSearch will occasionally delete extra documents to internally track the recent history of operations on a shard.
 `size_in_bytes` | Integer | Disk space used by the segment, such as `50kb`.
 `memory_in_bytes` | Integer | The amount of segment data, measured in bytes, that is kept in memory to facilitate efficient search operations, such as `1264`.
 A value of `-1` indicates that OpenSearch was unable to compute this number.
 `committed` | Boolean | When `true`, the segments are synced to disk.
 Segments that are synced to disk can survive a hard reboot.
 If `false`, the data from uncommitted segments is also stored in the transaction log so that OpenSearch can replay the changes on the next start.
 `search` | Boolean | When `true`, the segment is searchable.
-If false, the segment will likely be written to disk and will need a refresh to be searchable.
+Otherwise, the segment will likely be written to disk.
+Any segments written to disk must be refreshed to be searchable.
 `version` | String | The version of Lucene used to write the segment.
-`compound` | Boolean | When `true`, Lucene merged all of the files from the segment into a single file to save the file descriptors.
+`compound` | Boolean | When `true`, Lucene merged all of the files from the segment into a single file to save any file descriptions.
 `attributes` | Object | Shows whether high compression was enabled.

 ## Example requests